• Disease Overview

 Signs & Symptoms

-Additional early signs include diminished reflexes (hyporeflexia), progressive weakness in the legs, and a sensation of burning, tingling or discomfort under the skin (dysesthesia).
 As the disorder progresses, affected individuals develop a condition called spasticity.
-Spasticity is characterized by rigid muscle tone and progressive muscle stiffness and weakness, causing abnormal, writhing movements, abnormal slowness of movement (bradykinesia).
-Some affected individuals exhibit a reduced degree of facial expression called hypomimia or masked facies.
-Hypomimia means that affected individuals are often do not show much expression or emotion.
+Spasticity is characterized by rigid muscle tone and progressive muscle stiffness and weakness, causing abnormal, writhing movements and abnormal slowness of movement (bradykinesia).
+Some people may exhibit a reduced degree of facial expression called hypomimia or masked facies.
+Hypomimia means that the person does not show much expression or emotion.

-Some affected individuals develop rapid, involuntary eye movements (nystagmus) and have difficulties judging distance or scale (ocular dysmetria), and problems with vision.
-Sometimes, eye problems can progress to blindness.
+Some affected people develop rapid, involuntary eye movements (nystagmus), have difficulty judging distance or scale (ocular dysmetria) and have problems with vision that may progress to blindness.
 Less commonly, hearing loss or deafness will develop.

-GSS causes slowly progressive physical and mental deterioration, although more rapid progression can occur.
-Eventually, affected individuals become bedridden, unable to eat unassisted, and unable to communicate.
+GSS disease causes slowly progressive physical and mental deterioration, although more rapid progression can occur.
+Eventually, affected people become bedridden, unable to eat unassisted and unable to communicate.
 The disease ultimately progresses to coma and death.

 • < Previous section